Error Bounds for Rank-one Double Nonnegative Reformulations of QAP and Exact Penalties: Introduction

-Kim et al. \cite{Kim16} considered a Lagrangian-DNN relaxation for an equivalent formulation of \eqref{QAP}, which produces better lower bounds than those obtained by solving the DNN conic program \eqref{Rquad-DNN}.
-Recently, Oliveira et al. \cite{Oliveira18} and Graham et al. \cite{Graham22} applied the so-called facial reduction technique to a DNN relaxation of the QAP (a little different from \eqref{Rquad-DNN}), and developed a splitting method to solve the obtained DNN relaxation.
-Not only that, the work \cite{Oliveira18,Graham22} also provided upper bounds for the optimal value of the QAP by using a nearest permutation matrix and updated the upper and lower bounds every $100$ steps in the algorithmic routine.
-The above DNN relaxations benefit from the surface information of $\mathcal{P}_{\!n}$ by its lifted reformultion, and provide tighter lower bounds than positive semidefinite relaxation.
+Later, Kim et al. \cite{Kim16} considered a Lagrangian-DNN relaxation for another reformulation of \eqref{QAP} to produce better lower bounds than those yielded by solving the DNN conic program \eqref{Rquad-DNN}.
+Recently, Oliveira et al. \cite{Oliveira18} and Graham et al. \cite{Graham22} applied the facial reduction technique to a DNN relaxation of \eqref{QAP}, a little different from \eqref{Rquad-DNN}, and developed a splitting method to solve the DNN relaxation.
+The above DNN relaxations benefit from the surface information of $\mathcal{P}$ by its lifted reformultion, and provide tighter lower bounds than positive semidefinite relaxations of \eqref{QAP}.

-The last class is proposed by the rank-one DNN reformulation of \eqref{QAP}.
-Observe that the feasible set of \eqref{Equad-CPP} or \eqref{Rquad-DNN} is different from that of \eqref{QAP} only in the rank-one constraint set $\mathcal{R}\!:=\big\{Y\!\in\mathbb{S}^p\ |\ {\rm rank}(Y)\le 1\}$, which can equivalently be written as the DC constraint set $\big\{Y\!\in\mathbb{S}^p\ |\ \|Y\|_*-\|Y\|=0\big\}$.
-Here, $\|Y\|_*$ and $\|Y\|$ denote the nuclear norm and the spectral norm of $Y$, respectively.
-Hence, problem \eqref{QAP} is equivalent to the rank-one DNN conic optimization problem (see \cite[Section 3.1]{Kim16})
+The last one is developed by the rank-one DNN reformulation of \eqref{QAP}.
+Notice that the constraint sets of \eqref{Equad-CPP} and \eqref{Rquad-DNN} are different from that of \eqref{QAP} only in the rank-one constraint $Y\in\mathcal{R}:=\big\{Y\in\mathbb{S}^p\ |\ {\rm rank}(Y)\le 1\big\}$, which is equivalent to the DC constraint $\|Y\|_*-\|Y\|=0$.
+Hence, the problem \eqref{QAP} can be reformulated as